macewindu009/PlotsNico/TrainingSkim/README.md

 ### Creating plotting files

-All createWHATEVERData.sh scripts merge all files of the corresponding decay process, shrink them and produce the corresponding csv File
+All createWHATEVERData.sh scripts merge all files of the corresponding decay process, shrink them and produce the corresponding csv file.
 They can be run with

 ```bash